 BHFF Audience Award for Best Picture: Racket, a feature film directed by Admir Buljugić.

 All winning films were announced at the festival’s Closing Party on Saturday, May 23, held in The Varick Room at Tribeca Cinemas.

 Kemal Pervanić, producer and protagonist of Pretty Village, also sent a statement from London.
 He emphasized the importance of his documentary film: “Pretty Village had to be done for so many different reasons.
 It had to be not only a survivor testimony.
-It also had to be a piece of art which creates a depository of memory upon which we try to build a civilised society.
+It also had to be a piece of art that creates a depository of memory upon which we try to build a civilized society.
 It's been a privilege to have Pretty Village selected for this year's Festival.
-To win an award is a massive honour, it's a humbling experience for all of us at Pretty Village.”
+To win an award is a massive honor, it's a humbling experience for all of us at Pretty Village.”
 Pervanić added: “I'd like to congratulate all the other filmmakers whose works were included in the festival.
-Thank you BHFF organisers, thank you members of the jury, thank you members of the audience.
+Thank you BHFF organizers, thank you, members, of the jury, thank you, members, of the audience.
 By watching the film you have lent us your support.”

 Admir Buljugić won the BHFF Audience Award for Best Picture for his directorial efforts on the feature film Racket.
 Buljugić expressed his gratitude from Sarajevo: “I am thrilled that the film Racket won the Audience Award.
 We make films for the audience so we are very happy that it was received so well.”